vaibhav0012/Sppech-to-text-using-arduino-and-Python/README.md

 The overall code requires good internet connectivity to function properly otherwise an error will occur.

-Configure the arduino code to get the serial output which acts as an input for the python script
+Configure the arduino code to get the serial output which acts as an input for the python script.

+The arduino file uploaded will print value 1 to 100 which can be read by python